William Stamps Farish III: Lane's End Farm

 A breeder of thoroughbred racehorses, in 1979 Farish bought the 240 acres that had been Bosque Bonita Farm in Versailles, Kentucky.
 Over the years it would be expanded to 1800 acre and renamed Lane's End Farm.

 He also owns a home in the horse community of Wellington, Florida.

 Lane's End has a secondary 400 acre operation near Hempstead, Texas.
 Farish's operations have bred and/or raced over 225 horses that became stakes winners, both individually and with partners.
 In 1972, his horse Bee Bee Bee won the Preakness Stakes and his filly Casual Look won a British Classic, the 2003 Epsom Oaks.
 In 1992, and again in 1999, he received the Eclipse Award for Outstanding Breeder.
 Farish has served as chairman of Churchill Downs, home to the Kentucky Derby.

 Horse racing honors

-In 1987 the Keeneland Association honored William S. Farish with its Mark of Distinction for his contribution to Keeneland and the Thoroughbred industry.
+In 1987 the Keeneland Association honored William S. Farish III with its Mark of Distinction for his contribution to Keeneland and the Thoroughbred industry.

 In 2019, Farish was voted into the National Museum of Racing and Hall of Fame as one of its esteemed Pillars of the Turf.

+With his wife, he was invited to ride in the King's procession at Royal Ascot 2023.